 If Getty Images and Atradius were operating within the law, as they are supposed to do, the first letter to you should have been what is termed a ‘Cease and Desist’ request, asking you to remove the image from your site.
 If you complied there’s little or nothing they could do to you.
 Unfortunately for Getty Images, this course of action makes no money for the corporate behemoth, hence the invention of their Copyright Trolling letters, which makes the company an awful lot of dubiously earned income.

-Copyright Infringement will send Getty Images or Atradius (depending on the part of the process you have reached) a letter which outlines that you contest the debt in question.
-The letter requests that Getty Images sends proof of ownership of the images in question, asks for proof of the infringement that will stand up in court and also requests a breakdown of the image cost and how the amount that has been looked for was calculated.
-All this is couched in legal language aimed squarely at informing Getty Images and Atradius that they will get nowhere with their requests should the matter ever reach a courtroom.
-It will never reach court, because that is the last thing that Getty Images or Atradius wants, neither has a legal leg to stand on, but you still need to stand up to and respond to the threats to make both parties understand that you are aware of your legal rights and will not be bullied into enhancing the profit margins of their shareholders.
+The letter outlines that you contest the debt in question.
+The letter requests that Getty Images sends proof of ownership of the images in question, asks for proof of the infringement that will stand up in court and also requests a breakdown of the image cost and how the amount they have looked for was calculated.
+All this is couched in legal language aimed squarely at informing Getty Images that it will get nowhere with its request should it ever reach a courtroom.
+It will never reach court, because that is the last thing that Getty Images wants, it doesn’t have a legal leg to stand on, but you still need to stand up to and respond to the threats to make Getty Images understand that you are aware of your legal rights and will not be bullied into enhancing the profit margins of its shareholders.

 That’s it, job done.